gatsbyjs/gatsby-source-wordpress-experimental/docs/features/limit-nodes-during-development.md

 # Limit nodes during development

 For very large sites it may take quite a while to start `gatsby develop` when you start working on a project.
-To mitigate this annoyance, we've added a plugin option to limit the number of nodes that can be pulled on any type.
+To mitigate this annoyance, we've added a plugin option to limit the number of nodes that will be pulled on any type.